-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$699,349.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$783,046.
 The costs of the District's activities were funded by program revenues.
 Program revenues were comprised primarily of assessments during the current fiscal period.
-The majority of the decrease in program revenues is due to the receipt of non-cash contributions from the Developer in the form of infrastructure conveyed to the District in the prior fiscal year, which did not occur in the current fiscal year.
-The majority of the decrease in expenses relates to conveyances of completed infrastructure to other entities which did not occur in the current fiscal year.
+In total, expenses decreased over the prior year primarily as the result of a decrease in maintenance expenses.